MisterEggnog/counting-macro-rs/README.md

 This library adds macro to get compile time counters.
 It uses procedural macros to implement state **between** macro invocations.

+There are a few places this may be useful.
+Perhaps if you were defining a series of constant variables that you needed to increment for each variable.
+Of course in that situation it may make more sense to just build those values at runtime or using some kind of build script.

+## Example
 ```rust
 use counting_macros::*;